apim-haufe-io/wicked.node-sdk/README.md

 ## Promise support

-All functions which have a `callback?` parameter also support returning a promise instead of using the callback.
+All functions have an overload which also supports returning a promise instead of using the callback.
 If you do not supply the `callback` parameter, all functions will return a `Promise` instead.
-Unfortunately, the promises which are returned are typically untyped; if somebody knows how to support both callbacks and typed Promises in one function definition, please help me out on that.
-Thanks.

 **Example**: